merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/docs/nitro.md

 #### Data per page

 You may pass data to your templates (view, layout, partial, pattern) per view.
-Put a file with the same name as the view in the folder `views/_data/` with the file extension `.json`.
-(Use the same folder structure as in `views`)
+Put a file with the same name as the view in the folder `/src/views/_data/` with the file extension `.json`.
+(Use the same folder structure as in `/src/views`)

 ```
-/views/index.<%= options.viewExt %>
+/src/views/index.<%= options.viewExt %>
-/views/_data/index.json
+/src/views/_data/index.json
 http://localhost:8080/index

-/views/content/variant.<%= options.viewExt %>
+/src/views/content/variant.<%= options.viewExt %>
-/views/_data/content/variant.json
+/src/views/_data/content/variant.json
 http://localhost:8080/content-variant
 ```

 It's also possible to use a custom data file by requesting with a query param `?_data=...`:

 ```
-/views/index.<%= options.viewExt %>
+/src/views/index.<%= options.viewExt %>
-/views/_data/index-test.json
+/src/views/_data/index-test.json
 http://localhost:8080/index?_data=index-test
 ```